elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

   - Additional opendistro security roles, ISM policies, and index templates
 - OIDC is now enabled by default for elasticsearch and kibana when using the prod flavor
 - Updated user grafana chart to 6.1.11 and app version to 7.3.3
+- The `stable/elasticsearch-exporter` helm chart has been replaced by `prometheus-community/prometheus-elasticsearch-exporter`

 ### Fixed